Bacterial taxonomy: Species concept

+It has been noted that if the 70% DDH threshold were applied to animal classification, the order primates would be a single species.
+For this reason, more stringent species definitions based on whole genome sequences have been proposed.
+Specifically, Wright et al. (2018) goes beyond ANI and AF to propose defining species as a group in which the maximum distance between any two members is greater than the minimum distance with any outsider.
+This criterion can be put on top of ANI+AF without introducing too many splits.

 Pathology vs. phylogeny

 Ideally, taxonomic classification should reflect the evolutionary history of the taxa, i.e. the phylogeny.
 Although some exceptions are present when the phenotype differs amongst the group, especially from a medical standpoint.
 Some examples of problematic classifications follow.

 Escherichia coli: overly large and polyphyletic

-In the family Enterobacteriaceae of the class Gammaproteobacteria, the species in the genus Shigella (S. dysenteriae, S. flexneri, S. boydii, S. sonnei) from an evolutionary point of view are strains of the species Escherichia coli (polyphyletic), but due to genetic differences cause different medical conditions in the case of the pathogenic strains.
+In the family Enterobacteriaceae of the class Gammaproteobacteria, the species in the genus Shigella (S. dysenteriae, S. flexneri, S. boydii, S. sonnei) from an evolutionary point of view are strains of the species Escherichia coli (polyphyletic), but due to genetic differences, cause different medical conditions in the case of the pathogenic strains.
 Confusingly, there are also E. coli strains that produce Shiga toxin known as STEC.

-Escherichia coli is a badly classified species as some strains share only 20% of their genome.
-Being so diverse it should be given a higher taxonomic ranking.
-However, due to the medical conditions associated with the species, it will not be changed to avoid confusion in medical context.
+The new average nucleotide identity (ANI) criterion, as used by GTDB, groups most samples (including Shigella) into one species, but spreads the rest in five species.
+A definition using the biological species concept (specifically, presence of recombination) found that all but 12 genomes tagged as E. coli in GenBank fall into one "species", with the lowest strain-to-strain ANI being 94%.